helium/HIP/0067-open-service-dao.md

 And the services which could join the open list need to follow some standards made by the community.
 It could build the Open-Service subDAO just like the IoT subDAO, Mobile subDAO, and WiFi subDAO, working in the same structure under Helium Network.

+# Open-Service SubDao Core Functions
+- What is the Service List
+- How to join
+- How to ensure the security

 # Motivation
 [motivation]: #motivation